vanderbilt-data-science/cleft_palate/README.md

 To contribute to the project, please contact the DSI staff lead (Myranda Shirk - myranda.shirk@vanderbilt.edu).
 Our community is supportive, and we provide training and classes if you're new to any of the frameworks used in the project.
 Everyone is welcome to contribute, as we believe participating in data science and AI projects is an excellent way to learn.

+## Results

+We are currently training and evaluating our approach.
+To view the current model results, please see the 'notebooks/31-eval.ipynb'.

 ## Contact Information

 - Organization: Data Science Institute at Vanderbilt University